j2udev/kruise/README.md

 ## Transparent Abstractions

 Abstraction is a double-edged sword.
 When you know what you're doing it's synonymous with efficiency.
-When you don't, it's theft of a new skillset.
-In either case it can become a crutch.
+When you don't, it can become a crutch.

 As much as possible, Kruise adds `shallow-dry-run` capability to each command (this just means the command being performed under the hood is printed to